mohammadreza-ebrahimi/mohammadreza-ebrahimi.github.io/index.md

 ***

 ### ABOUT ME
-Hi, I'm Mohammadreza, I was born in April 1995, and now I'm 26.
+My name is Mohammadreza Ebrahimi, I was born in April 1995, and now I'm 26.
 Master student of **Particle physics and quantum field theory** at [Isfahan University of Technology](https://english.iut.ac.ir) in Isfahan, Iran, under supervision of [Prof. Behrouz Mirza](https://mirza.iut.ac.ir/).
 I am the **1st** ranked student amonge graduating class with GPA of 3.72/4.00.
 My thesis consists of two main part; black holes and cosmology.
 In the first part, I investigated black holes thermodynamic behavior and geometry, in the second one, I have focused on anisotropic cosmology.
 I recieved my Bachelor's degree in **Molecular Physics** from [Semnan university](http://english.semnan.ac.ir/), Semnan, Iran, in 2018.

 ***
 ### CURRICULUM VITAE